loraradoycheva/hedonometer-project/README.md

 4.Corpus Frequency Analysis: Words were ranked by how often they appear in four different collection which includes twitter posts, google books, New York Times articles and song lyrics.

 All data was combined into a single tab-delimited filed named Data set S1, referenced as labMT 1.0.

+### Tools Used
+For this assignment there were various tools used to help with writing code in parts that were difficult.
+Those tools include recommended UVA AI Chat and ChatGPT free version.